ossf/wg-best-practices-os-developers/README.md

 ## Quick Start

-Areas that need contributions
+### Areas that need contributions
-Build information if applicable
+- Any topics related to helping developers more easily make more secure software or consumers to better understand the security qualities of the software they wish to ingest.
-Where to file issues
+### Where to file issues
-Etc.
+- Issues can be reviewed and filed [here](https://github.com/ossf/wg-best-practices-os-developers/issues)

 ## Meeting times